CintiaMoon/scripts/git/git-mastery.md

  1 file changed, 389 insertions(+), 8 deletions(-)
  ```

-`git stash apply` will apply the most recent stash back to your working area and to the index.
+`git stash apply` will apply the most recent stash back into to your working area and to the index.

 `git stash clear` will clean out the stash clipboard.

 ### Handling Merge Conflicts

 For example my `master` branch has a conflicting change with my `feature` branch.
-Starting from `master`...
+Starting from the `master` branch...

 `git merge feature` starts the merge.
 Git then tells me there is a conflict, there is an `unmerged path: recipes/guacamole.txt` (one contains tomato, the other one contains pepper).
 Both have the conflicting ingredient at the same line, so git cannot simply automate the merger of the two files.